Kayvin59/wormhole-peridot/backend/README.md

 Deploy `DeployPeridotComplete.s.sol -> WormholeDeployDestination.s.sol -> setPeridotFactory.s.sol -> createCollection.s.sol -> setMiniNFT.s.sol -> setRegisteredSender.s.sol -> setRegisteredSenderDestination.s.sol`

 On the Mini NFT Contract, you can `startNewRound` and later `closeRound` if the round is done.
-The mini NFT has to `sendMessage` to the `WormholeIFO` contracts after a round has started to communicate to te other chains, the price and which FTT belongs to the Mini NFT.
+The mini NFT has to `sendMessage` to the `WormholeIFO` contracts before and after a round has started to communicate to te other chains hat IFO has opened/closed and which FTT belongs to the Mini NFT.
+The `IFOPriceReceiver1` also has to send a message to the `IFOPriceQuoter1`, after the message came in the `IFOPriceQuoter1`, the `WormholeIFO` contract has to call the `getCurrentBlindBoxPrice` function to receive the proper price.

 ## New Contracts